Financial services for women

 We worked with the IMTFI and other stakeholders to begin the conversation and explore recent advances in consumer finance research around the world.
 The project’s outputs will showcase current practices from a diverse range of geographic and industry contexts.

-The main output is the Consumer Finance Research Methods Toolkit.
+The main output is the Consumer Finance Research Methods Toolkit (new version released 2020).
 The Toolkit showcases qualitative and quantitative methods, share innovations, and present case studies of how methods are used by individuals and teams working towards different goals.

 Mobiles, Migrants and Money: